 Next stop to the nearby Varatec Monastery (18th century), is the largest convent in Europe, a special village with 450 nuns.
 Here is a nice museum of icons and embroideries and a bakery shop where you can enjoy with Moldavian traditional pies made by nuns and the syrup from spruce tree!

 Optional upon request - Driving on forest road over the mountain we’ll reach the Sihla Hermitage.
 Here is a nice and small wooden church made by only one tree.

 Then we’ll have a short walking to St. Theodora’s cave.
 Popa Museum In the afternoon we reach Tarpesti village.
 It is one of the cultural highlights of our trip, as we visit the vast collection of popular artifacts belonging to Mr. Popa, see the archaeological finds that he personally uncovered in more than 20 sites he explored personally, explore the collection of wooden and stone sculptures he permanently enriches.

 Do you want to spend more days to discovery Bucovina and its surroundings?
-We offer following daily tours:
+We offer following the day tours: